YingtongDou/CrossFake/README.md

     Links to archived news.
 To permanently store the original news, we archived the news sites data.

-- Columns K to R has the same meanings to Columns C to J but they indicate the information of Chinese news.
+- Columns K to R have the same meanings to Columns C to J but they indicate the information of Chinese news.

 ## Potential Usage